Determine the Sex of Birds Using DIY DNA Testing

 Karen, UK – April 2025

-Want to confidently determine the sex of your birds using DNA testing?
-Our hands-on training will teach you everything you need to know — from collecting samples to analyzing results with Bento Lab.
+Want support to confidently determine the sex of your birds using DNA testing?
+Our 1:1 training sessions will teach you everything you need to know — from collecting samples to analyzing results with Bento Lab.

 Our training course covers: